-The water heater uses a type B vent from the top of the draft hood to the exterior.
-The visible portion of the B vent is properly installed and is functioning as intended.
+The vent connector from the water heater to the B vent is properly installed and is functioning as intended.

 10.11 COMBUSTION AIR

 The combustion air provides the oxygen for the fuel burning appliances.
 Combustion air also aids in the movement of combustion gases up the flue.
 Adequate ventilation around all fuel burning appliances is vital for their safe operation.
 The air can come from inside the house or from outside providing that the amount of air reaching the appliance is sufficient to maintain efficient combustion and draft.
 The combustion air supply is adequate.